fourohfour/dogehelpbot/pages/trading.md

 You can often get large discounts on fiat prices for products such as steam games.
 Be warned though, scamming is something you will have to deal with.
 Take precautions such as checking reviews and a user's history before trading, and insisting that they go first.

+Exchanges are places where you can buy doge for real money or other cryptocurrencies (often bitcoin).
+For a list of these, run the dogehelpbot command:

+    dogehelpbot exchanges

 If you do get scammed, please help others by reporting it at /r/dogecoinscamwatch

-Right now, you can buy Phil Parsons racing team t-shirts to help get the dogecar out on track again.